grrygh/dnstwist/README.md

 seed_domains.txt        - This is where you put in the original seed domain(s). archived_domains.txt    - A list of seeded domains for reference. blocklist_txt           - List of potential phishing domains.

+**How to use**

+You can either folk this repo, generate blocklist from your own seed domains or simply use my blocklist.txt in your Pi-Hole.